PiyushMittl/Others/azure-agrisense-blog/README.md

     - The percentage of devices reporting low moisture levels.
   - Example Stream Analytics Query:
     ```sql
+WITH FilteredDevice AS (
   SELECT
-      COUNT(*) AS LowMoistureDevices,
+    DeviceId,
+    MoistureLevel
+  FROM
+    IoTHubInput
+  WHERE
+    MoistureLevel < <ThreshHold>
+)
+SELECT
-      COUNT(*) * 100.0 / TotalDevices AS LowMoisturePercentage
+  COUNT(*) * 100.0 / (SELECT COUNT(*) FROM IoTHubInput) AS LowMoisturePercentage
 INTO
-      OutputSink
+  OutputStream
 FROM
-      InputTelemetry TIMESTAMP BY EventEnqueuedUtcTime
-    WHERE
-      Moisture < @Threshold
+  FilteredDevices
     ```

 ---